sina-am/auth-service/README.md

 ## Connecting to external services
 The project uses following services:
-- `RabitMQ` as a message broker.
+- `MongoDB` as the main storage.
-- `MongoDB` as a main database.
+- `RabbitMQ` for RPC stuff. mainly JWT token validation requests.
-- `Redis` as a caching system.
+- `Redis` for storing some data related to user verification.

-For running services on your local machine you need Docker and Docker Compose installed on your system along with a DockerHub account.
+For running services on your local machine you need Docker and Docker Compose installed on your system.

-This will run all the necessery services
+This will run all the necessary services
 ```
     $ docker-compose up -d --build
 ```